-Camping pillows come in three basic types: compressible, inflatable, and hybrid.
+Camping pillows come in four basic types: compressible, inflatable, hybrid, and stuffable.
+Each type has its own pluses and minuses when it comes to comfort, weight, ease of use, support and packed size.
 Below, we explain the general differences between these categories.

-The inflatable pillows in our review, the Sea to Summit Aeros and Exped Air UL, are all filled with air, making them lighter and firmer than the compressible and hybrid pillows in this review.
+Inflatable pillows are all filled with air, making them lighter and firmer than the compressible and hybrid pillows in this review.
 To use one, unpack it from its stuff sack and blow in air through a valve.
 The thickness of each inflatable we tested could be adjusted by letting air out through the valve.
 When packing these pillows into our bags, they deflated and folded up into a fraction of the space needed by the compressible and hybrid pillows.
 On the other hand, we found the inflatables to provide the least comfort.
 They were also the noisiest pillows, producing the most noise as our heads shifted on them.
 We liked them best for multi-day backpacking ventures, but preferred more comfortable pillows for car camping.

-The hybrid pillows we tested, the NEMO Fillo and Exped REM, bridge the gap between compressible and inflatable pillows.
+Hybrid pillows bridge the gap between compressible and inflatable pillows.
 They have a compressible top layer for the head to rest comfortably upon, as well as an inflatable bottom side to increase support while reducing its packed volume.
 In our testing, we enjoyed the compromise these models provided.